apiumtech/force-front/README.md

 > grunt dev-server

+### Release Build generation

+First, increase the version number in package.json, then run:

+> grunt build

+This command will delete and regenerate everything within the build/ folder.
+Then upload the contents of

+> build/www/

+to the server.

 ### Feb 09 2015
 * jQuery version 1.8.x getting issue with drag and drop.
 The error can be fixed by the installed jquery using npm install (already in package.json)
 * added jQuery Migrate to have backward compatibility.